matthewdo7777/Tool-Inventory-Management-System/docs/README.md

 # COMP 3504 - Tool Inventory Management System

+## Project Details
+This is a school group project made with the intention of practicing the SCRUM methodology

 ## Overview

 This project is a simple inventory management system for a retail shop that sells tools.
 The program allows the store owner to: